uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/tips-on-applying-for-teacher-training.md

 Congratulations!

-Before you start your training provider will check whether you’re safe to work with children through an enhanced DBS check.
+Before you start your training the provider will check whether you’re safe to work with children through an enhanced DBS check.

 They’ll also check whether you’re fit to train to teach through a health questionnaire.